Mechanical Engineering Admissions

 Change of Degree Objective Students (CODO)

-Current professional engineering students who wish to CODO into the School of Mechanical should review the ME CODO guidelines and requirements.
+Current professional engineering students who wish to CODO into the School of Mechanical should review the ME CODO qualifications and requirements.
 Students who meet the CODO requirements are eligible to be considered for transfer into ME.
 However, availability of physical facilities and other resource limitations will determine if CODO students may be accepted for transfer into the program at any given time.
 In other words, meeting the eligibility requirements is necessary to be considered, but not sufficient to be guaranteed admission into the School of Mechanical Engineering.